Compare

 Why Choose HookSense

-- Svix is a B2B platform to SEND webhooks from your SaaS — if you just want to DEBUG webhooks you receive, it's overkill
+- Svix is a B2B platform to SEND webhooks from your SaaS — if your AI agent just needs to AWAIT a callback, it's the wrong layer

-- HookSense ships a free webhook URL in 1 second; Svix requires account setup, app creation, and endpoint configuration
+- HookSense installs over MCP in one command (npx @hooksense/mcp); Svix requires account setup, app creation, and endpoint configuration

-- If you're integrating with a Svix-powered webhook (Clerk, Resend), HookSense is the receiving-end tool — they're complementary
+- If you integrate with a Svix-powered webhook (Clerk, Resend), HookSense is the agent-side companion — they're complementary

 Frequently asked